mark-nicoli/Stacks/README.md

 # Stacks, Queues and LinkedLists
-Sample stacks Queues and linked list code
+Sample stacks Queues and linked list code including samples used for study and labs.